girishji/vimcomplete/README.md

 ## Tmux Completion

-Words are sourced asynchronously from adjacent tmux panes, ensuring it won't hang even with a lot of output in the tmux windows.
+Words are sourced asynchronously from adjacent tmux panes, ensuring Vim won't hang even with a lot of output in the tmux windows.

 Option|Type|Description
 ------|----|-----------